-- Once back on the land, rowers should maintain social distancing. - Rowers to wear a face covering during the de-boating process. - Rowers should clean down their own area of the boat before returning it to the boat store. - Rowers should wash their hands. - Crew debriefings (and briefings) should be kept to a minimum and socially distanced.
+- Rowers may wish to wear a face covering during the de-boating process including debriefs. - Rowers should clean down their own area of the boat before returning it to the boat store. - Rowers should wash their hands.

 Fixed seat rowing